NU-OsburnLab/Example_Scripts/16S_pipeline_qiime2/README.md

 This script exports useful files from Qiime2 (ending with *.qza*) to those with more common extensions for downstream purposes:

-10. Exports biom-/txt-formatted feature tables and fasta-formatted representative sequences to the `feature_tables` output subfolder.
+10. Exports biom-/txt-formatted feature tables, taxonomies, and fasta-formatted representative sequences to the `feature_tables` output subfolder.
 11. Exports demultiplexed forward and reverse FASTQ files to the `fastqs` output subfolder.